Laws and UW policies related to FMLA

 Disability Leave Policy

-This policy explains leave for reasons related to an employee’s own medical condition that prevents the employee from performing their essential job functions, with or without reasonable accommodation.
+This policy allows a limited amount of unpaid leave for reasons related to an employee’s own medical condition that prevents the employee from performing their essential job functions.

 Leave Policy for Classified Non-Union Staff (APS 43.15)

-This policy outlines leave options for classified non-union staff, including sick, annual, and parental leaves and leave without pay.
+This policy outlines time off and leave of absence options for classified non-union staff, including sick, vacation, and parental leaves and unpaid time off.

 Leave Related to Active Military Duty (APS 45.4)

 The policy on military duty includes provisions related to military family leave.

 Family and Medical Leave Act (FMLA) Coverage for University Employees (APS 45.5)

 This policy describes how the University complies with the federal Family and Medical Leave Act.

 Policy on Reasonable Accommodation of Employees with Disabilities (APS 46.5)